tmaiaroto/aegis/README.md

 There's a growing list of serverless frameworks and utilities out there.
 Some are maturing quite
 nicely given the technology is still changing.
 This project was built for a very specific purpose.
 It focuses solely on running Go in a single AWS Lambda with API Gateway.
-If you need more than that,
+There are a few helpers and special event handlers to help you out as well.
+Though in terms of a "framework," it's lightweight and completely optional.
+You could simply use Aegis to build, zip, and deploy your functions along with setting up an API Gateway and some CloudWatch events.
+You don't need to opt into it's "framework" package.

-here's a list of serverless resources specifically for Go: [https://github.com/SerifAndSemaphore/go-serverless-list](https://github.com/SerifAndSemaphore/go-serverless-list)
+If you need more than that, here's a list of serverless resources specifically for Go: [https://github.com/SerifAndSemaphore/go-serverless-list](https://github.com/SerifAndSemaphore/go-serverless-list)

 I suspect some of the existing serverless frameworks will support API Gateway with Lambda Proxy
 in the future.
 Again, this is a very new space and everyone's research is kinda in different directions,